Former Prime Minister Imran Khan guilty of orchestrating May 9 attacks: Pak government - ExBulletin

 Former Prime Minister Imran Khan guilty of orchestrating May 9 attacks: Pak government

-Lahore, July 21 (PTI) Former Pakistani Prime Minister Imran Khan has been found “guilty of inciting attacks” on military installations, including the house of the corps commander in Lahore, the government prosecutor told a terrorism court on Friday.
+Lahore: Former Pakistani Prime Minister Imran Khan has been found “guilty of inciting attacks” on military installations, including the Corps Commander’s House in Lahore, the government prosecutor at a counter-terrorism court announced on Friday.

 However, ATC Lahore has extended bail before Khan’s arrest in five terrorism cases until August 8.